yarikoptic/bids-specification/src/modality-specific-files/magnetoencephalography.md

 for more information on this detail.

-Another manufacturer-specific detail pertains to the KIT/Yokogawa/Ricoh system, which saves the MEG sensor coil positions in a separate file with two possible filename extensions  (`.sqd`, `.mrk`).
+Another manufacturer-specific detail pertains to the KIT/Yokogawa/Ricoh system, which saves the MEG electrode coil positions in a separate file with two possible filename extensions  (`.sqd`, `.mrk`).
 For these files, the `markers` suffix MUST be used.
 For example: `sub-01_task-nback_markers.sqd`